An efficient Deep Spatio-Temporal Context Aware decision Network (DST-CAN) for Predictive Manoeuvre Planning: DST-CAN for Predictive Manoeuvre Planning

-The spatio-temporal context and occupancy map information are embedded into context-aware grid frames and are used to determine the motion planning decisions.
-Here a convolutional neural network is used to find out the spatial relationships of these vehicles in every frame.
-The architecture used is shown in the right part of Figure.\ref{Model}.
-The convolutional neural network employs two three-dimensional convolutional layers and one max-pooling layer.
-The leaky-ReLU activation function is used for the convolutional layers.
-The extracted features are flattened and passed through two fully connected networks.
-The softmax function output gives the probability distribution of lateral and longitudinal motion planning decisions.
-The mode with the highest probability is chosen as the final decision taken by the ego vehicle.
+The spatio-temporal context and occupancy map information are embedded into context-aware grid maps and are used to determine the motion planning decisions.
+Here, a CNN is used to extract the features from the context-aware grid maps, and fully connected layers find the relationship between features and decision space.
+The architecture is shown in the right part of Fig.\ref{Model}.
+The CNN employs two three-dimensional convolutional layers with leaky-ReLU activation function and one max-pooling layer.
+The extracted features are first flattened and passed through two fully connected lateral and longitudinal decision networks.
+Each of these fully connected networks has one hidden layer with $100$ nodes.
+The last layer employs softmax function and outputs the probability distributions of lateral and longitudinal motion planning decisions.
+The output with the highest probability is chosen as the final decision taken by the ego vehicle.

-The training is done with respect to the binary cross-entropy loss given in Eqn.\ref{eq:BCEloss}.
-The training loss convergence graph for a 3-sec prediction horizon with and without regularization (as described in algorithm \ref{DST-CAN training code}) is given in Fig.\ref{training_graph}.
-The data samples that give good results for the first epoch have been removed from the training dataset for further training for regularizing the training process.
-It has been found that those samples overfit the DST-CAN model, as shown by the loss curve in Fig.\ref{training_graph}.

-where $y_i$ is the ground truth and $p(y_i)$ is the predicted output. $N$ is the total number of samples.
-The model is implemented in PyTorch\cite{PyTorch} and is trained using an RMSProp optimizer.